hphelion/documentation/moonshot/manage.troubleshooting.md

 #### Solution

-Use this feature only if your HP Cloud OS environment includes multiple compute nodes.
+Use this feature only if your HP Cloud OS for Moonshot environment includes multiple compute nodes.